 I recommend that all beginners should buy their running shoes from a specialist running shoe shop, many of which are to be found in most towns.
 Some of these have internet sites, which is ideal for those living in out lying areas.

 Pronate Foot Normal Foot Flat Foot

-When you run, your foot should land on the outer edge and role inwards.
-Many people "over pronate", that is, they roll their foot inwards too much.
+When you run, your foot would naturally land on the outer heel edge and role inwards, and take off from the sole of the foot with pressure on the big toe.
+Some people "over pronate", that is, they roll their foot inwards too much.

 Some running shoes are designed to prevent this, these are shoes that promote "stability" or "motion control".

 There are different degrees of over pronation, and different shoes act in various ways to prevent this.
 Other runners land their feet flat but there are running shoes designed and available for this also.

 There is no right or wrong way to strike your feet, we are all different,

 just get a pair which you feel are right for you.
 You can look at runners in

 a race and they all have "funny" ways of running. even more annoying when

 they run faster than you.